mochi/mochikit/doc/rst/MochiKit/Base.rst

 Convenience Functions
 ---------------------

-Much of :mochiref:MochiKit.Base is there to simply remove the grunt work of doing generic JavaScript programming.
+Much of :mochiref:`MochiKit.Base` is there to simply remove the grunt work of doing generic JavaScript programming.

 Need to take every property from one object and set them on another?
 No